 The great news is that you probably haven’t been doing the RPT program.

 Why is that great news?
-Because at this point your body has likely begun to plateau because it has become accustomed to this routine.
+Because at this point your body has likely begun to hit a plateau because it has become accustomed to this routine.
 This means that by switching to the RPT program, you will not only be lifting more effectively, but it will also shock your muscles and boost your weightlifting gains!

 If you are looking to develop incredible strength and an aesthetic body at the same time, give reverse pyramid training a try!

 As the name suggests, reverse pyramid training is the “reverse” of pyramid training.
 Pyramid Training is a standard weight lifting training system that starts with lighter weights and higher reps, and then progresses to heavier weights and lower reps.
 For example, a standard pyramid bench press program day would look like this:

 - Set 1: 10-12 Reps @ 60% 1RM (1 Rep Max)

 - Set 2: 7-9 Reps @ 70% 1RM

 - Set 3: 5-6 Reps @ 80% 1RM

 - Set 4: 3-4 Reps @ 85% 1RM